harveypekar/3dgraphics/project/description.md

 * Add up and down movement in the same way you did left/right
 * Add changing the distance from the camera to the character using scroll wheel.

 Commit, push, and give yourself a pat on the on back.
 It might not seem like much, but you've gotten some translation and rotation under your belt, and you have a couple of things that work.
 Now, on to the main event.
-Or a detour, whichever you choose
+Or a detour, whichever you choose.

 ## Bonus chapter